AITMAR-TAFE/S2-intermed-prog-AS/readme.md

 |--- setup.py
 ```

 **Note**:

 - `__init__.py` files are used to indicate that a directory should be treated as a Python package.
 This allows the files within to be imported as a module in the test scripts or other python files.
 - `setup.py` is a Python file used to specify what modules and dependencies must be installed.
 I will provide this file, along with instructions on how to install your modules using this file.
-- You must give your Python files appropriate names.
-Do **not** use module1, 2, etc.
+- You must give your Python files appropriate names. **Do not use module1, 2, etc.**
+- make sure to complete the **project metadata** section in setup.py

 ### Step 5: Create a Test Case

 Develop at least one test case for your refactored code.
 The test case should reside in the 'tests' directory.
+This test should test game play and not set up i.e. does not just check for existence of a blank board but check for a diagonal win.

 ### Step 6: Implement 2D Data Structure